leezh/nrex/README.md

 		std::cout << captures[0].length << std::endl;
 	}

-More details about its use is documented in `hrex.hpp`
+More details about its use is documented in `nrex.hpp`

 Currently supported features:
  * Capturing `()` and non-capturing `(?:)` groups